-ISO 9001:2008 & 14001:2004 What does your audience want and like?
-Begin to create a few different personas of the type of people who would engage with you on social media.
-What kinds of issues are relevant to them?
 Understand your audience so that you can cater your social media to them.
 Don't try to please everyone; instead, target your communication to resonate with that ideal audience

-3. Choose the Right Places
+3..
+Choose the Right Places

-.
+You don't have to be everywhere at once.
+Some social media sites are better suited for different kinds of businesses or purposes.
 Evaluate the different platforms available and determine where it is appropriate for your organization to be.

 The possibilities are nearly endless, and new social networking sites are popping up all the time.
+To start, we recommend you think about joining the bigger platforms - unless your business is very niche, in which case you likely already know about the smaller social media sites related to what you do.

-.4.
-Capacity
+4. Capacity

 Before sitting down to work on your social media strategy, evaluate what kind of capacity you already have in your network.
 Things to consider include: staff knowledge and experience with different tools as well as other internal knowledge or previous work experience.
-It's also a good idea to evaluate the capacity of related organizations
+It's also a good idea to evaluate the capacity (especially if you think collaboration or partnership is an opportunity) of related organizations.
+Lastly, consider what other organizations, companies or campaigns in your sector have already done!